Important Safety Information

 Perform monthly ophthalmological examinations during the first 4 months of treatment and every 3 months afterwards, and urgently at any time for visual symptoms.
 Ophthalmological examination should include assessment of visual acuity, slit lamp examination, fundoscopy, and optical coherence tomography.
 Withhold BALVERSA® when CSR occurs and permanently discontinue if it does not resolve within 4 weeks or if Grade 4 in severity.
 For ocular adverse reactions, follow the dose modification guidelines [see Dosage and Administration (2.3)].

-Hyperphosphatemia — Increases in phosphate levels are a pharmacodynamic effect of BALVERSA® [see Pharmacodynamics (12.2)].
+Hyperphosphatemia and Soft Tissue Mineralization — BALVERSA® can cause hyperphosphatemia leading to soft tissue mineralization, cutaneous calcinosis, non-uremic calciphylaxis and vascular calcification.
+Increases in phosphate levels are a pharmacodynamic effect of BALVERSA® [see Pharmacodynamics (12.2)].
 Hyperphosphatemia was reported as adverse reaction in 76% of patients treated with BALVERSA®.
 The median onset time for any grade event of hyperphosphatemia was 20 days (range: 8–116) after initiating BALVERSA®.
 Thirty-two percent of patients received phosphate binders during treatment with BALVERSA®.
-Monitor for hyperphosphatemia and follow the dose modification guidelines when required [see Dosage and Administration (2.2, 2.3)].
+Cutaneous calcinosis, non-uremic calciphylaxis and vascular calcification have been observed in 0.3% of patients treated with BALVERSA®.

 Embryo-fetal Toxicity — Based on the mechanism of action and findings in animal reproduction studies, BALVERSA® can cause fetal harm when administered to a pregnant woman.
 In a rat embryo-fetal toxicity study, erdafitinib was embryotoxic and teratogenic at exposures less than the human exposures at all doses studied.
 Advise pregnant women of the potential risk to the fetus.
 Advise female patients of reproductive potential to use effective contraception during treatment with BALVERSA® and for one month after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with BALVERSA® and for one month after the last dose [see Use in Specific Populations (8.1, 8.3) and Clinical Pharmacology (12.1)].